apizzo1/pandas-challenge/README.md

 ### Files Included

-* HeroesOfPymoli folder contains the jupyter notebook file with all analyes performed
+* HeroesOfPymoli folder contains the jupyter notebook file with all analyses performed
 * Resources folder - contains the csv where all game data is stored